Generalized Inverse Optimal Control and its Application in Biology: Generalized Inverse Optimal Control

 \subsubsection{Summary}

 The gIOC problem class has high practical relevance with outstanding chances of enabling novel and impactful insights in mathematical biology.
 At the same time, it has not yet been receiving much attention from the mathematical community at large.
 We expect that the interesting structure, featuring a data fit problem on the outer and a nonconvex control problem with many unknowns on the inner level, will stimulate cross-discipline research.
 Example topics are structural properties of the resulting constrained optimization problems, identifiability and observability issues, strategies for designing experiments that yield high-quality data, the development, implementation, and analysis of efficient algorithms, as well as links to symbolic regression and concepts in RL and IRL.
 We are not aware of any method or solver able to solve it in full generality.
-One reason for this is that many relevant aspects have only been investigated separately and in different mathematical communities, focussing either on symbolic regression, nonlinear / bi-level / mixed-integer / robust / multi-objective optimization, numerics, optimal control, systems theory, observability and identifiability, mathematical biology, experimental design, or the various research areas associated with machine learning.
-Even small-scale nonlinear gIOC problems currently remain unsolved, as previous work have focused on closed-loop IOC or on linear dynamics and quadratic costs \cite{Molloy2020-vg}.
-However, we are optimistic that with the right interdisciplinary approach, including development of the necessary models, algorithms, theory, and solvers, gIOC can become an enabling technology.
+One reason for this is that many relevant aspects have only been investigated separately and in different mathematical communities, focussing either on symbolic regression, nonlinear / bi-level / mixed-integer / robust / multi-objective optimization, numerics, optimal control, systems theory, observability and identifiability, mathematical biology, experimental design, or the various research areas associated with machine learning. \sreview Currently, the most active community in method development seems to be related to robotics and reinforcement learning as discussed in Sections~\ref{sec_irl} and \ref{sec_bilevel}. \ereview We are optimistic that with the right interdisciplinary approach, including development of the necessary models, algorithms, theory, and solvers, gIOC can become an enabling technology \sreview also in molecular and cell biology.\ereview